We look forward to talking with with you.

 SECURE 2.0 has brought many changes to the retirement space.
-Among them: student loan matching.
+Among them is student loan matching.
 This permissible and optional change is of great interest to many employers and plan sponsors, especially those seeking to attract and retain younger workers.

 What’s the new rule in a nutshell?